 1. Stopping Companies that Trivialize Street Harassment: Street harassment is a normalized experience and one contributor to that is companies that portray street harassment as a joke, compliment, or an “okay” experience.
 SSH runs an on-going list of offending companies and works with community members to get companies to drop ads and change offensive language.
 We’ve had six successes so far.

 2. Correspondents Program: Ten to fifteen correspondents from around the world contribute monthly articles about street harassment in their communities.
-The correspondents term lasts three to six months.
+The correspondents term lasts three months.

 5. Male Allies Information: Men must be part of the solution.
 We provide information about working with boys and men, bystander tips, and more.
 Read guest blog posts from male allies.

 6. Safe Public Spaces Mentoring Program: Launched in summer 2013, people and groups anywhere in the world can propose a project idea that addresses gender-based street harassment in their community.
 Selected projects receive in-depth mentoring for three months, up to $250 to offset expenses, and other benefits.

 7. Toolkits: SSH provides resources for people who want to take community action.